 (viii) Staff shall be trained in and demonstrate competency in helping a client regain control to meet behavioral criteria to discontinue seclusion or restraint.

 (b) Leadership shall maintain a current list of staff authorized to utilize seclusion or restraint interventions which is readily available to all provider staff who may be asked to participate in these interventions; and

 (c) The curriculum used to train staff shall be documented and shall be made available to the department upon request.

 (1) The presence of advance directives or client preferences addressing the use of seclusion or restraint shall be determined and considered, and documented in the ICR.
 If the provider will be unable to utilize seclusion or restraint in a manner in accordance with the person's directives or preferences, the provider shall notify the individual, including the rationale, and document such in the ICR.

-(2) In conjunction with the person's active participation, an individual crisis plan shall be developed at the time of admission and incorporated in the person's ISP or ITP for each child or adolescent resident of a department licensed residential facility, for each client known to have experienced seclusion or restraint, and when otherwise clinically indicated.
+(2) In conjunction with the person's active participation, an individual crisis plan shall be developed at the time of admission and incorporated in the person's ITP for each child or adolescent resident of a department licensed residential facility, for each client known to have experienced seclusion or restraint, for an individual who is at risk of harming themselves, and when otherwise clinically indicated.

 The plan shall be based on the initial alcohol and other drug (AoD) or mental health assessment, and shall include and be implemented, as feasible, in the following order:

 (a) Identification of the methods or tools to be used by the client to de-escalate and manage his or her own aggressive behavior;

 (b) Identification of techniques and strategies for staff in assisting the person to maintain control of his or her own behavior; and

 (c) Identification, in order of least restrictive to most restrictive, of the methods or tools to be used by staff to de-escalate and manage the client's aggressive behavior.

 (c) Developmental issues;

 (d) Culture, race, ethnicity, and primary language;

 (e) History of physical or sexual abuse, or psychological trauma;